hirewithprachi/hirewithprachi/CALENDLY_INTEGRATION_SUMMARY.md

 - ✅ Error handling with alternative contact methods
 - ✅ Smooth animations and transitions
 - ✅ Mobile-responsive design
+- ✅ Professional UI with gradients and shadows

 ### **4. Configuration Management**
 - ✅ Centralized configuration in `src/config/calendly.js`
-- ✅ Your access token securely stored
-- ✅ API endpoints ready for future integrations
+- ✅ Helper functions for URLs and contact methods
+- ✅ Easy to update booking URL and settings
-- ✅ Helper functions for API calls
+- ✅ Reusable functions for future integrations

 ---